 \subsection{Recent trends in magnetism}

-Recent trends in magnetism often have focus on systems in the nano-scale.
-This relates for instance to magnetic multilayers and trilayers, where perhaps the most celebrated finding is the GMR effect and its applications for sensors~\cite{baibich1988giant, binasch1989enhanced}.
+Recent trends in magnetism often have focused on systems in the nano-scale.
+This relates for instance to magnetic multilayers and trilayers, where perhaps the most celebrated finding is the giant magneto resistance (GMR) effect and its applications for sensors~\cite{baibich1988giant, binasch1989enhanced}.
 Most applications in magnetic information storage currently rely on sensors based on the tunneling magneto resistance (TMR) effect~\cite{bowen2001large}, where interestingly the use of MgO as an optimal tunneling layer was predicted~\cite{butler1985theory} by ab-initio theory before experimental verification.
-These investigations had focus on systems that are confined in one dimension, and thin film physics is reviewed in many textbooks on magnetism~\cite{kubler2017theory,stohr2006magnetism}.
-These investigations of quasi two-dimensional systems have now expanded to focus on toplogical magnetic states (e.g. skyrmions, merons and hopfions)~\cite{belavin1975metastable} as well as investigations of purely 2D materials.
+These investigations have focused on systems that are confined in one dimension, and thin film physics is reviewed in many textbooks on magnetism~\cite{kubler2017theory,stohr2006magnetism}.
+Such studies of quasi two-dimensional systems have now expanded to focus on toplogical magnetic states (e.g. skyrmions, merons and hopfions)~\cite{belavin1975metastable} as well as investigations of purely 2D materials.
 The latter class is particularly interesting, given the strong influence on geometrical dimensionality and magnetism, as stated by the Mermin-Wagner theorem.
 However, Cr trihalides have been synthesized and their magnetic properties are by now rather well known~\cite{Huang2017}.
 Other aspects of magnetism that currently are under investigation are coupled to questions on the ultra-fast dynamics, pioneered in Ref.~\onlinecite{beaurepaire1996ultrafast}, as well as magnonics~\cite{kruglyak2010magnonics} and spintronics~\cite{wolf2001spintronics}.
-As a final remark of this subsection we note the recent interest in spin-ice~\cite{bramwell2001spin} and spin-liquid states~\cite{norman2016colloquium}, as well as the so called Kitaev systems~\cite{kitaev2006anyons}.
+As a final remark of this subsection we note the recent interest in spin-ice~\cite{bramwell2001spin} and spin-liquid states~\cite{norman2016colloquium}, as well as the so-called Kitaev systems~\cite{kitaev2006anyons}.